Thoronador/morrowtools/readme.md

 difficult to do with Morrowind's own modkit.

 Some programs for The Elder Scrolls V: Skyrim were added more recently.
-So despite its name the project also contains tools for Skyrim
+So despite its name the project also contains tools for Skyrim.

 ## Contents of repository